Configure High Availability

 - Enable the LPD Service following these steps, if not already done.

-- A load balancer that can distribute print jobs to all available Service Clients configured to use persistent or sticky connections for this LPD traffic, as LPD has acknowledgment messages that need to go to the same service client as the job.
+- A load balancer that can distribute print jobs to all available Service Agents configured to use persistent or sticky connections for this LPD traffic, as LPD has acknowledgment messages that need to go to the same Service Agent as the job.

-- To use a health check in addition to checking if port 515 is open for the load balancer, you'll need a CA A trusted entity that issues Secure Sockets Layer (SSL) certificates.
-The main goal of a CA is to verify the authenticity and trustworthiness of a website, domain and organization so users know exactly who they're communicating with online and whether that entity can be trusted with their data. trusted by the load balancer, in a .pem and .key format for the certificate and private key, respectively.
+- To use a health check in addition to checking if port 515 is open for the load balancer, you'll need a certificate authority (CA) A trusted entity that issues and validates digital certificates.
+The primary purpose of a CA is to verify the authenticity and trustworthiness of a website, domain, and organization. trusted by the load balancer, in a .pem and .key format for the certificate and private key, respectively.

-- For SAP integrations, enable the SAP Connector on two or more Vasion Output Service Clients with the same service user account.
+- For SAP integrations, enable the SAP Connector on two or more PrinterLogic Output Service Agents with the same service user account.
 Each service polls SAP for print jobs, and the first to detect a new job downloads and prints the file.
 You can also use different service user accounts by location for more granular management.

 Redundancy

 You must specify a configured shared storage location.
-This storage location stores the print job while determining which Service Client will process the job.
-If one Service Client is unavailable, the job is automatically routed to another available Service Client.
+This storage location stores the print job while determining which Service Agent will process the job.
+If one Service Agent is unavailable, the job is automatically routed to another available Service Agent.

 Zones (Beta)

-Setting Zones gives you the choice of which Service Clients are redundant to provide high availability.
-If you have multiple Service Client machines in multiple regions, this feature offers you the option to ensure redundancy is happening in the same region.
+Setting Zones gives you the choice of which Service Agents are redundant to provide high availability.
+If you have multiple Service Agent machines in multiple regions, this feature offers you the option to ensure redundancy is happening in the same region.

 Zone requirements

-- Each Service Client in the same zone must use the same shared storage location.
+- Each Service Agent in the same zone must use the same shared storage location.

 - Each zone must have its own shared storage.
 Different zones cannot use the same shared storage.